Community Service Award

 AMA-YPS members are invited to submit nominations for the AMA-YPS community service award.
 Through this award, the AMA-YPS strives to not only recognize and encourage excellence in community service, but to facilitate similar efforts by other young doctors.

-Nominations are due April 30.
+Nominations were due April 30.
 Award recipients will be selected based on the following: positive effect on a given community or population; thoroughness of program/project planning and implementation; and completeness/comprehensiveness of information submitted.

 For additional information contact AMA Department of Young Physician Services.